jtr13/EDAV/docs/02-basics.md

 ### Tidyverse

-Don't know what the Tidyverse is?
+Don't know what the [tidyverse](https://www.tidyverse.org/) is?
 It's great and we use it throughout this course.
 Specifically, `ggplot2` and `dplyr`, two packages within the Tidyverse.

 * What's ggplot?
 Check out [this DataCamp course](https://www.datacamp.com/courses/data-visualization-with-ggplot2-1){target="_blank"}.
 This course is split up into three parts and it is quite long, but it does go over pretty much everything ggplot has to offer.
 If you are starting out, stick with [Part 1](https://www.datacamp.com/courses/data-visualization-with-ggplot2-1){target="_blank"}. *Advanced*: Want case studies to go through?
 Try [this one](https://campus.datacamp.com/courses/data-visualization-with-ggplot2-2/chapter-5-case-study?ex=1){target="_blank"} or [this one](https://campus.datacamp.com/courses/data-visualization-with-ggplot2-part-3/data-munging-and-visualization-case-study?ex=1){target="_blank"}.